citp/privacy-policy-historical/h/he/hea/heathrow-airport-guide.co.uk.md

 ### Regulations

 As a company we are registered by law with the Data Protection Commissioner in the UK under number Z5193400.
-We also closely monitor other voluntary programmes that help improve the delivery of our privacy policies such as P3P.

 ### User Control